ropensci/emld/README.md

 replace `EML`, as it does not support the more complex operations found in that package.
 Rather, it provides a minimalist but powerful way of working with EML documents that can be used by itself or as a backend for those complex operations.
-The next release of the EML R package will use `emld` under the hood.
+Version 2.0 of the EML R package uses `emld` under the hood.

 Note that the JSON-LD format is considerably less rigid than the EML schema.
 This means that there are many valid, semantically equivalent